the main Selmer six-string guitar models

 A small attempt at putting into words some thoughts about these guitars, for the benefit of those who have yet had the opportunity to to spend much time with them.

 The later Selmer model, with the small vertical oval soundhole, never had a resonator; in fact, it was a design repudiation of the resonator model.
 Around late 1933, after a handful of transitional models, it was offered with the longer 670mm (26.4") scale.
 Once it was available, this was the model that Django really played.
 Almost all Selmers ever made are this model.
-Virtually all Selmer guitars, early and late, were of laminated Indian rosewood with walnut necks.
-There exist a few very late ones with solid rosewood necks and a few rare all-mahogany or birdseye maple guitars with matching maple necks.
+Virtually all Selmer guitars, early and late, were of laminated Indian rosewood with walnut necks, and some late ones with solid rosewood necks and a few rare all-mahogany or birdseye maple guitars with matching maple necks.
 Selmer tops were always solid European spruce.

 In terms of sound, the two main models differ more to the player than to the listener.
 Because of how the soundhole affects the way the sound emanates from the guitar's body, the player hears perhaps more accurately what the D-hole model sounds like to others.
 By contrast, with its small soundhole, the oval-hole model seems to project more directionally.
 It's generally agreed that the longer scale on the oval-hole model allows it to be played harder as well.